Complete Guide to Temporary Car Insurance

 Driving licence type (and how long you’ve held it)

-Following this, you will be able to review the details and complete your purchase of fully comprehensive cover online.
+Following this, you will be able to review the details and complete your purchase of fully comprehensive temporary cover online.
+Be sure you fully understand your policy's terms to avoid invalidating it.

 It’s legally required that your car insured at all times, unless you have a Statutory Off Road Notification (SORN).